inbravo/java-to-scala/first-milestone/type-inference-ascription.md

 	override val toString = "TraitWithProperty(" + name + ")"
 }

-/* 'traitWithProperty' is a subclass of 'Property' now */ val traitWithProperty = new TraitWithProperty { override val name = "DOMAIN" }
+/* 'traitWithProperty' is a subclass of 'TraitWithProperty' now */ val traitWithProperty = new TraitWithProperty { override val name = "DOMAIN" }

 /* Implicit call to 'toString' will print TraitWithProperty(null).
 Why value of property 'name' is 'null'? */